giellalt/lang-rmf/rmf.md

 ## The long list

 To be added šhen basis is in place.
+# Prefixes
+Prefixes in the Romany language are bound to beginning of other words.

+Prefixes No prefixes so far.
+Are there any?

+# Pronouns
+Two pronouns so far

+Pronouns me, jou
+# Adverbs

+adv gives tag

+Adverbs The list, one so far.
+# Adjectives
+Not worked on.

+Adjectives two so far, no subclasses.

+Verbs
+Verbs in the Romany language are actions.

+Verbs no verbs yet.

 # Numerals
 Numerals in the Romany language are numbers.